A stock purchase agreement is a contract that allows businesses to record the sale and purchase of company stock between a buyer and a seller.

 There are a few reasons to create a share purchase agreement:

 - To obtain funds for a company to expand and thrive.

 - As an incentive for highly skilled talent.
-This makes your company more attractive to talent that may be able to command a higher pay at another company.
+This makes your company more attractive to talent that may be able to command higher pay at another company.

 The reality is that if you’re selling shares of your company, there is no scenario where it’s a good idea NOT to create a share purchase agreement.

-Stocks are highly regulated by the federal and local government.
+Stocks are highly regulated by the federal and local governments.
 It’s important that the share purchase agreement adheres to all of the regulations and laws applicable to the sale of shares.
 If any portion of the agreement violates state or federal laws, it can invalidate the agreement.
 It’s also important that all sections are factual.
 If the representation of the company or stock worth is deemed false or fraudulent, that would invalidate the agreement, as well.

 Information that should be included:

 You must make sure all terms being used in the agreement have been appropriately defined.
 For example, you need to specify any affiliates included in the transaction, the nature of the business being purchased and sold, the average trading price of the shares, and any trademarks or licenses involved in the transaction.

 You should include all details related to the transaction.
 This includes the seller, the purchaser, the shares being sold, the price per share, the total price of the transaction, and when the transaction is going to be carried out.